 Last updated on

-Did you know that the first kitchen backsplashes where barely 4-inch tall.
+Did you know that the first kitchen backsplashes were barely 4-inch tall?
 Their only purpose was to protect the walls from splatter.
-Early backsplashes where these strips of ceramic tile installed just above the sink and stove.
-It wasn’t until 1950s that they have become a decorative element as well.
+Early backsplashes were these strips of ceramic tile installed just above the sink and stove.
+It wasn’t until the 1950s that they have become a decorative element as well.